Skip to content

 What to calculate alongside this

 One figure by itself is fragile.
-The gift annual spend calculator, the annual budget health check, and the annual subscriptions audit calculator cover adjacent ground — the answer to any one of them changes how you read the output from this tool.
-Worth a few minutes each, honestly.
+The gift annual spend calculator, the annual budget health check, and the annual subscriptions audit calculator cover adjacent ground — the answer to any one of them changes how this number reads.
+A few minutes each.

 Example Scenario